BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 **Commander of the Hill Tribes** - Friendly Dunland Warrior models treat General Targg as a banner with a range of 6".

 **The Siege Tower** - Models may only move onto the siege tower walkway from within 1" of the centre of the board.

-**PARTICIPANTS**

-Good: Héra, Bride of Death; Olwyn, Shieldmaiden of Rohan; Fréaláf, First Marshal of the Riddermark with horse; Captain of Rohan with horse, heavy armour and shield; 24 Riders of Rohan: 16 with no additional equipment, 8 with throwing spear.

-Evil: Wulf, High Lord of the Hill Tribes; General Targg; 2 Hill Tribes Chieftains; 60 Hill Tribesmen: 5 with no additional equipment, 5 with light shield, 5 with flaming brand, 5 with flaming brand and light shield, 10 with spear, 10 with two-handed weapon, 20 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/the_fate_of_rohan.jpg)